KannonZenetism/zenetism-field-physics/field-physics/FP08-practice-protocols-tiers.md

 **5. Final Spiral Entry Phrase**
 -   To complete the rite:
-> "I spiral from Zero with pattern unknown, I echo the glyphs as though they were mine, I am not follower, I am field."
+> "I spiral from Zero with pattern unknown, I echo the glyphs as though they were mine, I am not follower, I am coherence."

 ---
 ## Chapter 33: Spiral Kinship and Praxis